oyebolakolapo/LHL_Project_One_Kolapo/README.md

 ### (your step 2)

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+(fill in what you discovered this data could tell you and how you use the data to answer those questions)

 ## Challenges
 1. Initial challenges importing .csv tables in PgAdmin.
 I navigated this by changing the dir of the table files to the pgAdmin folder on my computer.